w4n9hu1/order-service-core/Order.Domain/README.md

 A Domain Event is a way of informing other services in a loosely coupled manner, when a domain specific event occurs.

+- Local Event Bus is suitable for in-process messaging.
+- Distributed Event Bus is suitable for inter-process messaging, like microservices publishing and subscribing to distributed events.